dave-hillier/Nemcache/README.md

 Status
 ======

-Nemcached is not yet ready for production use as it does not support concurrent access and, although functionally complete enough to be used, it is unoptimised.
+Nemcached is not yet ready for production use as it, although functionally complete enough to be used, not fully tested and is unoptimised.

 The following commands from the [Memcached specification](https://raw.github.com/memcached/memcached/master/doc/protocol.txt) are implemented:
 * get (and gets)